How to enroll

 - Extended Dependent Certification - To enroll an extended (legal) dependent child

-If you are retiring as a state employee or a higher-education institution employee, your PEBB retiree coverage will begin on the first day of the month after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
+If you are retiring as a state employee or a higher-education institution employee, your PEBB retiree insurance coverage will begin on the first day of the month after your employer-paid coverage, COBRA coverage, or continuation coverage ends.